selectstarfromusers/detailed-usage-dashboard/README.md

 - **Import Repo** - In Databricks > Workspace click Create > Git folder then paste the Git URL in the respective field and click Create Git Folder
   - ![image](https://github.com/user-attachments/assets/92767f56-bead-47a9-bcb7-77115913cc1a)
   - ![image](https://github.com/user-attachments/assets/602d0438-2870-4226-ba13-d9d29e71ad95)
+- **Create the workspace_names Lookup Table**
-- **Workspace_names table** - In the new Git folder, open notebook file create_workspace_names to create the workspace_names table in the desired catalog/schema, update the wn_catalog, wn_schema, and wn_table widget parameters to the desired location and execute
+  - In the new Git folder, open the notebook file create_workspace_names.
+This notebook creates the workspace_names Delta table, which is used as a lookup to display readable workspace names in the dashboard instead of workspace IDs.
+  - By default, the table is created in a specific catalog and schema.
+If you'd like to use a different location, simply update the widget parameters before running the notebook:
+    - wn_catalog
+    - wn_schema
+    - wn_table
+  - Note: The workspace_names table is created empty.
+You’ll need to populate it with your own data by adding rows that include both workspace_id and the corresponding workspace_name.
+This allows the dashboard to display user-friendly names instead of workspace IDs.
+  - You don’t need to rename or move the table—just update its contents as needed.
+But if you do change the catalog, schema, or table name, be sure to update the matching parameters in the dashboard (see next step).
+- **Update Dashboard Parameters** (If You Changed the Lookup Table Location)
-- **Update workspace_names parameters** - Open the Dashboard file in the Git folder, click Data on the top, then in all dashboard datasets that start with de_perf, de_usage, and u_workspace, update the wn_catalog, wn_schema, and wn_table parameters to match the location of the workspace_names table you created
+  - Open the dashboard file in the Git folder.
+Click Data at the top of the dashboard.
+  - In all datasets starting with de_perf, de_usage, and u_workspace, update the following parameters to reflect the location of your workspace_names table:
+    - wn_catalog
+    - wn_schema
+    - wn_table
+  - This ensures the dashboard continues to pull the correct workspace names for reporting.
 - **Update contract parameters** - On the Executive Summary dashboard, update the Contract Start, Contract End, Contract Commit and Cloud Discount parameters to reflect your/your customer's current contractual agreement
 - **Refresh the Dashboard and Publish!**